BReduardokramer/isohunt-grab/README.md

     cd ..

 The `get-wget-lua.tmp` name may be inaccurate.
 If you have a folder with a similar but different name, use that instead and please let us know on IRC what folder name you had!

+Optionally, if you know what you're doing, you may want to use wgetpod.patch.

 ### Other problems